netlify/zuora-ruby-client/docs/OrdersApi.md

 api_instance = Zuora::OrdersApi.new

-order_number = "order_number_example" # String | The order number.
+order_number = 'order_number_example' # String | The order number.

-subscription_number = "subscription_number_example" # String | The subscription number you want to get the metrics for.
+subscription_number = 'subscription_number_example' # String | The subscription number you want to get the metrics for.

-start_date = Date.parse("2013-10-20") # Date | The start date of the date range for which you want to get the metrics.
+start_date = Date.parse('2013-10-20') # Date | The start date of the date range for which you want to get the metrics.
 The date must be in yyyy-mm-dd format.
 For example, 2017-12-03.

-end_date = Date.parse("2013-10-20") # Date | The end date of the date range for which you want to get the metrics.
+end_date = Date.parse('2013-10-20') # Date | The end date of the date range for which you want to get the metrics.
 The date must be in yyyy-mm-dd format.
 For example, 2017-12-03.

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
 }

 begin
   #Get order metrics for evergreen subscription
-  result = api_instance.get_order_metricsfor_evergreen_subscription(order_number, subscription_number, start_date, end_date, opts)
+  result = api_instance.g_et_order_metricsfor_evergreen_subscription(order_number, subscription_number, start_date, end_date, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling OrdersApi->get_order_metricsfor_evergreen_subscription: #{e}" end
+  puts "Exception when calling OrdersApi->g_et_order_metricsfor_evergreen_subscription: #{e}" end
 ```